decentespresso/de1app/documentation/decent_user_interface.md

 The DE1 app was developed by [John Buckman](https://github.com/decentjohn), cofounder of [Decent Espresso](https://decentespresso.com/), and it included all the mechanisms to build an elegant platform-independent touch interface on top of Tk.

-The DUI package first release was conceived and programmed by [Enrique Bengoechea](https://github.com/ebengoechea) as an extension of the existing GUI infrastructure code in the DE1 app, to make skin and extension writing for the Decent espresso machine easier.
-It came as an spin-off from the Describe Your Espreso (DYE) plugin, which started as a DSx plugin.
+The DUI package first release was developed by [Enrique Bengoechea](https://github.com/ebengoechea) as an extension of the existing GUI infrastructure code in the DE1 app, to make skin and extension writing for the Decent espresso machine easier.
+It came as an spin-off from the Describe Your Espresso (DYE) plugin, which started as a DSx plugin.
 Migrating it to a DE1 app plugin required lots of GUI changes, so the GUI part was taken off DYE and moved to its own plugin, DGUI.
-Then, the interest of [Johanna](https://github.com/mimoja) encouraged Enrique to refine it to make into the core DE1 app.
+Then, the interest of [Johanna](https://github.com/mimoja) encouraged Enrique to refine it and make into the core DE1 app.

 Much of DUI first release took code and ideas from [Barney](https://github.com/barneyhawes)'s Metric skin, [Damian](https://github.com/damian-au)'s DSx skin, and [Johanna](https://github.com/mimoja)'s MimojaCafe skin.